With GitBook you can synchronize your content with GitHub and keep your docs updated all the time!

-When choosing GitHub, it'll replace your space's content with repository's content
+When choosing GitHub, it'll replace your space's content with the repository's content

 When choosing GitBook, it'll push your space's content to GitHub

 By default, GitBook only imports the

 master branch.
 During setup, other branches may be specified.
 Each new commit to these branches will be imported to the corresponding GitBook variant:

 You can use patterns to match branches.
 For example

 docs/, will be imported as variants of your content.